kimesai-dev/freedom-skiptracer/README.md

 # freedom-skiptracer

 This project provides a simple skip tracing tool powered by Decodo's Web Scraper API.
-It reads property addresses from `input.csv`, scrapes TruePeopleSearch with JavaScript rendering, and writes the first result to `output.csv`.
+It reads property addresses from `input.csv` and submits each one to Decodo as an asynchronous task that drives TruePeopleSearch with browser automation.
+The returned HTML is parsed for contact details and written to `output.csv`.

 ## Installation